SNudell/CounterBackend/README.md

 Basic Spring web REST api that handles an arbitrary amount of counters.
 These are managed in a MongoDB.
 Requires mongodb to be installed and added to PATH.

+Note: I used my routers redirect to make this server accessible via the internet.

 ## get all counters
 get request to  /counter